Plexi09/Plexi09/README.md

 ### 🚀 About Me

 I'm a passionate developer from France 🇫🇷, focused on creating websites, Minecraft plugins, Discord bots and a lot of random stuff.
 I love open-source software.
+Feel free to reach out on Discord.

 ---